 4. Not Considering Cheaper Alternatives

 Budgeting doesn’t necessarily mean giving things up.
 Sometimes it can mean looking for cheaper alternatives.
-For example, you could swap out a pricey gym membership for one at a more budget-friendly alternative.
+For example, you could swap out a pricey gym membership for one at a more budget-friendly place instead.
 Instead of renewing the same car insurance you’ve always had, you could shop around online for a better deal.
 You might even call your credit card issuer to request a lower interest rate or try to negotiate a medical bill.
 All of these options can free up cash in your budget that can go toward meeting other goals.

 One of the reasons people don’t budget is it can feel like a real slog and a buzzkill.
 They assume that in order to budget successfully, they have to give up doing things they like.
 However, that’s not necessarily true.
 While a budget ensures that your necessary expenses are taken care of first, it can also provide discretionary funds that can be used however you want, from going to see a movie to booking a weekend getaway.